Improv Band Project — Looking for musicians!

 (Have a listen to this Spotify playlist for a good “taster” of nu jazz, or this YouTube playlist.)

-- At the core would be syncopated, choppy, and sometimes frenetic drums or percussion.
+• Syncopated, choppy, and sometimes frenetic drums or percussion at the core.
 Think of the broken beat styles of Yussef Dayes, Moses Boyd, JD Beck, and Kassa Overall.

-- The two above will form the foundational groove, which is then blanketed by a harmonic section that can tell a narrative by playing the necessary sequence and combination of both simple and complex chord voicings.
+• The two above will form the foundational groove, which is then blanketed by a harmonic section, telling a narrative by playing the necessary sequence and combination of both simple and complex chord voicings.

 Project setup